QinyuanWu0710/QinyuanWu0710.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href=https://www.mpi-sws.org/</a> MPI-SWS

 profile:
   align: right
-  image: prof_pic.jpg
+  image: qinyuan.JPG
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>512</p>
+    <p>Campus E1 5</p>
+    <p>66125, Saarbruecken, Germany </p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
----

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+#Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+#Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+---

+I am a second-year PhD student at <a href="https://www.cis.mpg.de/">CS@Max Planck</a> and <a href="https://www.mpi-sws.org/">Max Planck Institute for Software System (MPI-SWS)</a>, under the guidance of <a href="https://people.mpi-sws.org/~gummadi/">Krishna Gummadi</a>.
+My research focuses on understanding the inner workings of deep learning systems and establishing trustworthy AI systems.
+Currently, I am investigating methods for estimating, injecting, and retrieving latent knowledge in Large Language Models (LLMs).

+Prior to joining MPI-SWS, I earned my bachelor's degree in mathematics-physics from the Yingcai Honors College at the University of Electronic Science and Technology of China (UESTC).